Economic climate, market and competition

 Demand for our mobility services and, in particular, for our transport and logistics services is dependent on overall economic development, among other things:

 - Economic growth fuels the trends underlying our strategy in our markets.

 - Risks arising from depleted public sector budgets in some European countries could have negative effects (particularly in the form of spending cuts), especially on DB Arriva activities.
-The market volume here is greatly determined by the financial situation of the contracting organizations.
-However, this creates the possibility that new markets or market segments will be opened for competition.
-With DB Arriva, we have positioned ourselves in such a way that we are well prepared to take advantage of the opportunities posed by open and opening markets.
+The market volume is greatly determined by the financial situation of the contracting organizations.
+However, this also creates the possibility that new markets or market segments will be opened for competition.

 - Developments in the competitive environment are of particular importance for DB Group: